DomeFossilx/lost-city-progressive/README.md

 1. fresh server, 254 cache, boot it up, everything boots correctly you can login? proceed to step 2
 2. download progressive repo
-3. extract and drag everything inside to freshserver\engine
+3. extract and drag everything inside to freshserver repo, use start.bat for updated launcher

 ## **REVIEW OF PLANS**